-Whether you have graduated with an exercise science degree or are jumping into the personal training industry as your second or third profession, there are many questions that you may have about getting started as a personal trainer.
+Whether you have graduated with an exercise science degree or are jumping into the personal training industry as your second or maybe even third profession, there are many questions that you may have about getting started as a personal trainer.
 If you are exploring your options after first receiving your NFPT certification as a professional trainer, our founder Ron Clark, has some of his own thoughts to share.

 Should I, as a new personal trainer, work in a large fitness facility or on my own?

 - Steady flow of clients